bcgsc/tasrkleat/README.md

 of those used in the manuscript can be found at http://bcgsc.ca/downloads/tasrkleat-static/on-cloud/.

-Now, you are inside a tasrkleat container as root.
+Once you are inside a tasrkleat container as root.
 The environment looks like

 ```
 root@b7aed8a3b50f:/# whoami